CaptainYouz/vfc-sass-to-tailwind/README.md

 ## Notes
 The code is a quick and dirty one, and there are some bugs
 ## Bugs
+- It does not handle css declaration such as `border: 1px solid red`.
+Since it's based on tailwind config, it only detects non grouped declaration.
+- It is based on the DS Tailwind configuration, so every 'non-related' css will be considered as JIT.
+For example `padding-left: 34px` will become `padding-left-[34px]`
-It does not handle VFC that uses variables.
+- It does not handle VFC that uses variables.
 If you want to generate it, you'll have to comment the lines that uses variables, sorry :trollface:
 ## How to use ?
 ```
 npm i